What Is Narrative Strategy? Your Guide to Creating a Cohesive Brand Narrative With Storytelling Marketing

 Narrative strategy is the structure behind the big picture transformation your message.

-Storytelling marketing is the practical step of translating the big picture into actual content.
+Storytelling marketing is the practical step of sharing the big picture into actual content.

 Without a narrative strategy, you might share interesting stories, but they don’t feel relevant or contribute to your goals.